YanagiEiichi/useAsyncGenerator/README.md

 ## useAsyncGenerator

-Accept an async generator that may yield for state update.
+React hook, accept an async generator that may yield for state update.

 ## Install